Sphynx Cat Care & Health

 Soaping the body

-Because Noodle is a cat who is grudging about bath time I continue to hold her on my towel covered lap to soap her.
-If your car likes the water you may well find you can do this bit while your cat is in the water.
-The instructions for soaping are the same for in or out of the water.
+I Ind it easier to hold the cat on my towel covered lap to apply soap her.
+If your cat likes the water you may find you can do this while your cat is in the water.
+The instructions for lathering up remain the same in or out of the water.

-3. Dispense some baby shampoo onto your hand (with exfoliation gloves on if using them) or onto your dedicated body flannel.
+3. Dispense some baby shampoo onto your hand (with exfoliation gloves on if using them) or onto a dedicated ‘body’ flannel.

-Add some of the warm bathwater to the shampoo to make it 'wetter' in your hand so that it is easier to apply.
+Add some of the warm bathwater to the shampoo surface to make it 'wetter' in your hand so that it is looser & therefore easier to apply.
 Rub to make a foam.

-4. Start at the neck and chest and gently massage the shampoo over the entire body.
-Pay careful attention to all the natural skin folds, under the arms and legs and into all of the nooks and crannies of each paw.
+4. Starting at the neck & chest gently massage the shampoo over the entire body paying careful attention to all the natural skin folds, under the arms & legs & all of the nooks & crannies of each individual toe on each paw.

-5. Press down on the top of the knuckle to expose the claw.
-This area tends to get quite gunky so the soaping here will help to loosen it for removal (which I do after the bath but which you might do in the bath if your cat is happy with staying put in the water)
+5. Press down gently on the top of the toe’s knuckle to expose the claw.
+This area tends to get quite gunky so the soaping here now will help to loosen it for better removal (which I do after the bath but which you might do in the bath if your cat is one who is happy staying put in the water)

-6. Pay special attention to sudsing and massaging shampoo into the area at the base of the tail which is very prone to stud tail (blackheads).
+6. Pay special attention to massaging shampoo into the area at the base of the tail which is very prone to stud tail (blackheads).
+Exfoliation here is helpful, but be gentle.

 Note: Stud tail - Refers to blackheads and cysts that are caused by the sebum/oil secreting pores at the base of and along the tail.
 Some Sphynx cats seem to suffer from this complaint more than others.
 Exfoliation gloves or a flannel used at bath-time can help to gently scrub/lift these blackheads out so give the base of the tail and along the tail a little more of a firm rub if needed.

-7. Now use your dedicated genital area flannel, a wad of cotton wool or your bare (ungloved) hand to carefully was the genital and anus area.
+7. Now use the dedicated genital area flannel, a new wad of cotton wool or your bare (ungloved) hand to carefully was the genital & anus area.

-8. If your cat is not already in the water you should now gently lower your cat in back feet first, murmuring calmly all the while to reassure him/her.
+8. If your cat is not already in the water you should now gently lower them back feet first into the water, murmuring calmly to reassure them.

-9. Rub the body all over in the water to remove soap scum to clean and rinse the body.
+9. Rub the body all over in the water to remove soap scum to clean & rinse the body.

-You can play a little while if your cat is happy too.
+Now is the time to engage in play if your cat is happy too.

-11. As quickly as you can now wrap your cat in a generous towel which you might have had on a heated towel rail, and dry him her all over.
+11. Wrap your cat in a generous towel (which you might have had on a heated towel rail), drying them all over so that they can avoid becoming cold.

-If you do ear cleaning and claw cleaning and clipping at a different time to the bath you can give a treat now as a reward.
+If you do ear cleaning & claw cleaning/ clipping at a different time to the bath, it’s done, you can give them a treat now as a reward.

-Remember to ensure your cat is kept warm.
+Remember to ensure your cat is kept nicely warm following their bath.

-If however you wish to clean ears and clean and clip the claws now I would suggest that you keep the towel wrapped and swaddled holding your cat safe while you complete these jobs.
+If however you wish to clean ears & to clean & clip the claws now I would suggest that you keep the towel wrapped & swaddled holding your cat safe in a towelling burrito while you complete these jobs.

-I find that this is easiest to do when kitty is swaddled in her blanket or bath towel and I prefer to do this right after the bath.
-But you can do it before or after a bath, or even mid-week - it's entirely up to you.
+I find that this is easiest to do when my kitties are swaddled in a blanket or the bath towel & I prefer to do the main ear cleaning treatment right after the bath, but you can do it before or after a bath, or even mid-week - it's entirely up to you.

 What you need: